AI Buyer Insights:

 Companies using VMware vCenter Server are most concentrated in Banking and Financial Services, Aerospace and Defense and Education, with adoption spanning over 21 industries.

-Companies using VMware vCenter Server are most concentrated in South Africa, United States and Italy, with adoption tracked across 195 countries worldwide.
+Companies using VMware vCenter Server are most concentrated in South Africa, United States and Malaysia, with adoption tracked across 195 countries worldwide.
 This global distribution highlights the popularity of VMware vCenter Server across Americas, EMEA, and APAC.

 Companies using VMware vCenter Server range from small businesses with 0-100 employees - 8.33%, to mid-sized firms with 101-1,000 employees - 58.33%, large organizations with 1,001-10,000 employees - 8.33%, and global enterprises with 10,000+ employees - 25%.